What is Rhabdomyosarcoma?

 Treatment for rhabdomyosarcoma may involve surgery, radiation therapy and chemotherapy − alone or in combination.

 In some situations, the doctor may recommend proton therapy instead of traditional radiation therapy.
 Proton therapy targets the tumor while avoiding organs and healthy tissue.
 This means fewer short-term side effects and long-term complications from radiation.
-Cincinnati Children’s is one of only a few pediatric hospitals in the country that offers proton therapy.
+Cincinnati Children’s is one of only a few pediatric hospitals in the country that offer proton therapy.